wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 Latest News
 ------

+(Sep.
+2026) Be a recipient of the AI Star Fellowship (11 billion KRW/10 researchers)!

 (Jul.
 2026) I organized and ran the DGIST Crypto Summer Camp during the first week of July!
 Members of [PAC Lab@DGIST](https://sites.google.com/view/pacl/home) helped A LOT.
 Changmin, Minki, Seongkwang, Yeongmin, and Jincheol gave lectures, and students from DGIST, KAIST, and Korea University actively participated.
 Thank you all so much!
 I plan to hold the event annually and make it more public and accessible (this time it was invitation-only and in Korean).
 I hope we can meet enthusiastic students again next year.

 (May 2026) Our paper on anamorphic encryption was accepted at **CRYPTO 2026**!

 (Mar.
 2026) I will give an invited talk at [ASK 2026](https://ask2026.github.io/) and attend [FSE 2026](https://fse.iacr.org/2026/).
-Updated: We, GAPS organizers, were awarded *the most chewing gum-ish talk* prize during the FSE 2026 rump session!
+Update: We, the GAPS organizers, were awarded *the most chewing gum-ish talk* prize during the FSE 2026 rump session!

 (Mar.
 2026) I was awarded the Outstanding Young Scientist Grant to develop a unified framework for the concrete security of MPC.

 (Jul.
 2025) Our paper on sharp anonymous multisignatures, co-authored with [Xiangyu](https://xiangyuliu-yahoo.github.io/) and Vassilis, was accepted at AFT 2025.

-(Jul.
-2025) I am visiting Ruhr-University of Bochum for a month, hosted by [Ashwin Jha](https://ashwin-jha.github.io/) and Gregor Leander.